fairlearn/fairlearn/docs/user_guide/adversarial.rst

 a layer or activation function instance directly (if :math:`k_i` is a callable).
-However, the number of nodes in the input and output layer are automatically inferred from data, and the final activation function (such as softmax for categorical predictors) are inferred from data.
+However, the number of nodes in the input and output layer is automatically inferred from data, and the final activation function (such as softmax for categorical predictors) is also inferred from data.
 So, in the following example, the predictor model is a neural network with an input layer of the appropriate number of nodes, a hidden layer with 50 nodes and